 - On October 23, 2015, the Department of Justice advised Congress that it was closing its investigation and confirmed that it would not recommend criminal charges be filed against former Director of Exempt Organizations Lois Lerner or any other IRS official.

-- On October 25, 2015, Rep. Jason Chaffetz (R-UT) introduces a resolution to begin impeachment proceedings against IRS Commissioner John Koskinen.
+- On October 25, 2015, Rep. Jason Chaffetz (R-UT) introduced a resolution to begin impeachment proceedings against IRS Commissioner John Koskinen.

 - On June 15, 2016, The House Oversight Committee voted to censure IRS Commissioner John Koskinen.

-- On August 1, 2016, Judicial Watch released 105 pages received from a FOIA request showing FBI interviews with Cincinnati IRS employees reveal that IRS DC headquarters delayed Tea Party applications; agent described ‘DC is like a black hole.’ – comment made by a Cincinnati Group Manager (Washington, DC) about DC’s delay beginning in 2010 and lasting through the Obama reelection campaign in 2012; the Obama IRS orchestrated a deliberate policy to delay these applications.
+- On August 1, 2016, Judicial Watch released 105 pages received from a FOIA request showing FBI interviews with Cincinnati IRS employees revealed that IRS D.C. headquarters delayed Tea Party applications; an agent described "D.C. is like a black hole." – comment made by a Cincinnati Group Manager (Washington, D.C.) about D.C.’s delay beginning in 2010 and lasting through the Obama reelection campaign in 2012; the Obama IRS orchestrated a deliberate policy to delay these applications.